-During the recent GCUC conference, delegates from Area, 360 Workplace, Orega and Work.Life discussed how the changing role of the office will impact how we design and use workspaces.
+During the 2021 GCUC conference, delegates from Area, 360 Workplace, Orega and Work.Life discussed how the changing role of the office will impact how we design and use workspaces.

 Back to the beginning

-First, Geekie shared snippets of Area’s engagement framework – four stages of priority or briefing when talking to clients to ensure their needs are deeply understood – which begins with creating a strong foundation.
+‘How do you design a great space if you don’t understand the real reason you’re doing it?’ asked Geekie.
+In short: first you need to understand your client base.
+For this reason, Area has remodelled the way it talks to its clients, engaging with them early to ‘talk them through the rough seas of assessing priorities’.
+Geekie shared snippets of Area’s engagement framework, which begins with creating a strong foundation.
 Area breaks down the ‘foundation’ into three subcategories.
 ‘Essence’ is about understanding why a business does what it does, ‘culture’ connects to why staff are attracted to – and stay – with a particular company, and ‘future’ means understanding where that company wants to go and within which timeframes.

-The past few years instigated this process of self-(re)discovery for many.
+The pandemic actually instigated this process of self-(re)discovery for many.
 Douglas said that during this period, Orega was forced to reflect on its purpose and viability, which led to a rebrand.
 ‘We’ve always been a subliminal brand – we are typically a white label inside our buildings, and our branding is for our sales and marketing to our end-user customers, as well as to the landlords that we work on behalf of . . .
-We commissioned a survey of 2,000 office workers and 500 decision-makers.
+[We] commission[ed] a survey of 2,000 office workers and 500 decision-makers.
 And the purpose of that was to tease out of the results that would define our business for the next 24 to 36 months from that process.
 And we’ve begun putting in place various changes, and rolling out different looks and feels and strategies as a result.’

 The future is flexible

 Flexibility has become one of the buzzwords for future-proofing offices.
-And, as the way we use our workspaces continues to evolve, the need to think flexibly will continue to be crucial.
-As Geekie said: ‘We can’t predict the future, we don’t have a crystal ball.
+And, with arguably even more uncertainty surrounding the physical workspace in the wake of the pandemic, the need to think flexibly will continue to be crucial.
+As Geekie said: ‘We can’t predict the future, we don’t have [a] crystal ball.
 So, I would say: Be prepared to be flexible and be able to adapt your space.’

 From efficiency to community